 IMPA uses fair value to measure certain financial instruments, with related unrealized gains or losses generally affecting regulatory assets and deferred inflows of resources (see Regulatory Assets and Deferred Inflows of Resources).
-The fair value of a financial instrument is the amount at which an instrument could be exchanged in a current transaction between willing parties.

 Hedging Derivative Instruments

 IMPA accounts for derivatives in accordance with GASB Statement No. 53, "Accounting and Financial Reporting for Derivative Instruments" (GASB 53).
 GASB 53 requires that hedging derivative instruments ("Hedging Transactions") be recorded at fair value and establishes certain requirements for revenue recognition, measurement and disclosure related to Hedging Transactions.
 IMPA's Hedging Transactions have been tested for effectiveness under the guidelines prescribed by GASB 53.
 IMPA utilized one of the three quantitative methods required by GASB 53, the regression analysis method.
 This method evaluates the effectiveness of a hedge transaction by comparing the statistical relationship between the cash flows of the potential hedging item and the hedgeable item.
 The effectiveness testing of IMPA's Hedging Transactions demonstrated that the hedges are effective as defined by GASB 53.
 See Note 5 for specific disclosures related to derivatives.